gamelab/particle-pack-1-plugin/README.md

 		this.bam.members[ i ].startEmitting()
 	}

-To fully familiarize yourself with the API for controlling particle effects, you should see the [documentation](link) and [tutorials](link) for the ParticlesGL plugin.
+To fully familiarize yourself with the API for controlling particle effects, you should see the documentation for the [ParticlesGL plugin](https://github.com/gamelab/WebGL-Particles-Plugin).